Availity/availity-react/docusaurus/docs/components/spaces/disclaimer.md

 title: <SpacesDisclaimer />
 ---

-Display the disclaimer for a given space id.
+This component must be a descendent of the `<Spaces/>` provider.
+Display the disclaimer for a given space id received from the `<Spaces />` provider.

 ### Example